 Thomas Gros, age 38, studied aerospace engineering, worked as an analyst for the CIA, earned an MBA, helped set up a natural gas trading operation for British Petroleum and also worked at Chemical Bank before joining Enron in 1996.
 As he was setting up an office in Manhattan to market commodity-trading services to large industrial customers, he ordered an expensive T1 telecommunications line to connect to Houston but found that it offered much more capacity than he needed.
 Realizing that excess capacity was a problem for Enron as a whole, and for many other companies, he became interested in exploring whether there was some way to unlock some value from spare bandwidth by selling it.
 He was able to travel freely to promote his idea within Enron and when he needed start-up expenses of $50,000, his supervisor authorized them, without any formal budget.
 In 1998, Enron approved his plan to start a bandwidth exchange and to trade on Enron’s own account (see the section on “New Directions”), and Gros became the vice president for global bandwidth trading.

 Source: Agis Salpukas, “Firing Up an Idea Machine,” New York Times, June 27, 1999.

-Exhibit 8Enron Online Sample Screen
+Exhibit 7Enron Online Sample Screen

-Source: EnronOnline
+Source: EnronOnline.

-Exhibit 9Enron Online in Context
+Exhibit 8Enron Online in Context